 Wipf and Stock has recently made available two free chapters of our book, “For the Love of God: Principles and Practice of Compassion in Missions.”
 To download the pdf. click here.

 You can order the book at the Wipf and Stock website here.
 I’d love to hear your feedback here in the comments section, or in any reviews you might post on Amazon.com or other sites.
 Thanks and hope you enjoy!

 *Used with Permission of Wipf and Stock Publishers

 This weekend I’ll be presenting this paper at the Southeast Regional Evangelical Missiological Society (EMS) meeting.
 You can download the paper here.
 I welcome your thoughts and feedback!

 What does it mean for the Bible to declare that all authority comes from God?
 Does that require that all Christians acquiesce to every government authority and never challenge or question presidents or world leaders?
 Does it mean that even bad leaders are chosen by God?
 What does the Bible say?

 In addressing these issues, there are several points I’d like to make.
 Importantly, the admonition of Romans 13:1-2, which does say that all authority comes from God, must also be interpreted in light of all else that Scripture says about God, authority, and those in power.
-I think four things are especially relevant.
+I think five things are especially relevant.